Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/10. Lead Generation/04. Popup Call-to-actions/README.md

 1. Go to your [demo instance overview page](https://portal.sitecoredemo.com/instance/{{demoId}}) and click on the **"Website"** link.
 ![Open website](./media/popup-website-1.jpg)

-1. Go to the **"About Us"** page on the PLAY!
-Summit website by clicking on the **"About Us"** option in the navigation.
+1. Go to the **"Sponsors"** page on the PLAY!
+Summit website by clicking on the **"Sponsors"** option in the navigation.
 You should see the popup CTA appear after a short delay.
-If you do not see the popup CTA appear, try opening the **"About Us"** page in incognito mode in your browser.
+If you do not see the popup CTA appear, try opening the **"Sponsors"** page in incognito mode in your browser.
 ![Navigate to sponsor page](./media/cta-website-3.jpg)

 1. Click on the **"Become A Sponsor"** button in the popup CTA.

-1. The popup CTA will take you to another webpage.
+1. The popup CTA will take you to another webpage and help surface important website content.
 ![Sample List](./media/cta-website-4.jpg)

 The purpose of this type of popup is to alert visitors of important areas that you want to highlight.